kses/F3D-Custom-Pattern-Helper/README.md

 # Finale3D Custom Pattern Helper

-Finale3D(F3D) has a greatway of creating effects called VDL.
-This is the best way to create effects in F3D, but it also has an effect editor for doing effects not possible to do with VDL.
+Finale3D(F3D) has a great way of creating effects called VDL.
+This is the best way to create effects in F3D (super fast to create a lots of effects and enables batch changes later), but it also has an effect editor for doing effects not possible to do with VDL.
 This is a script to create custom patterns in the editor.

 ## Shapes Supported
 - Azimuth Slices